 Just because you want to save money doesn’t mean you have to skimp on the bar completely.
 You can creatively navigate around saving money by choosing your top 4-5 drink choices only!

-TIP: You can choose a signature drink (always a great idea!), beer, red and white wine, and tequila (or any shot you prefer!).
-This will limit your alcohol bill and save you some💲.
+PRO TIP: You can choose a signature drink (always a great idea!), beer, red and white wine, and tequila (or any shot you prefer!).
+This will limit your alcohol bill and save you some money.

 7. Same venue for ceremony and reception

-You will save extra💲 if your ceremony, cocktail, and reception will be held in one location only!
-You get to utilize your venue creatively and strategically, so you won’t have to spend money on rent for other places.
-Having everything in one location utilizes the venue staff, the tables, chairs, and all existing products!
+You will save a significant amount of money if your ceremony, cocktail, and reception will be held in one location only!
+You get to utilize your wedding venue creatively and strategically, so you won’t have to spend money on rent for other places.
+Having everything in one location utilizes the venue staff, the tables, chairs, and existing products!